Fallout Ending Explained: What Really Happened

 Read Explanation →

-Fallout Timeline Explained
+What Is The Fallout Timeline

 The Fallout timeline begins with a resource-starved pre-war society dominated by corporate power, followed by nuclear apocalypse, the rise of the Vault system, and generations of conflict across the wasteland.